 Youth Crisis Stabilization Center

 Johnson County Mental Health Center's Youth Crisis Stabilization Center is an 11-bed crisis stabilization program for young people in Johnson County experiencing a behavioral health crisis.
-The residential program is housed at the Youth & Family Services Center in Olathe.
+The program is housed at the Youth & Family Services Center in Olathe.

 The YCSC provides care for young people between the ages of 10 and 17 with an average length of stay being three to five days.
-The program's staff includes a clinician, a case manager, a nurse, an admissions coordinator, and several behavioral health specialists providing around-the-clock treatment and supervision.
+The program's staff includes a clinician, a case manager, a nurse, an admissions coordinator, and several behavioral health specialists providing treatment and around-the-clock supervision.

 Program Goals